fineconstant/javafx-battleships/README.md

 # Battleships game
 Battleships game written in JavaFX.

-It is a basic game with some extensions
+It is a basic game with some extensions, computer AI is a little bit primitive

 1. Combat area
   * Land (brown)